Mark Jayson M. Farol

 Summary

 I was born in a rural area in the Philippines, where ambition often grows alongside uncertainty and where education can feel deeply personal because of what it makes possible.
 Moving to the United States and continuing my education here reshaped my world.
-It demanded adaptation, resilience, and the ability to keep building even while learning a new environment, a new academic culture, and a new sense of what my future could become.
+It demanded adaptation, resilience, and the ability to keep building while learning a new environment, a new academic culture, and a new sense of what my future could become.

 Over time, that journey became the foundation of who I am today.
-I grew into someone who moves across disciplines with purpose: economics, statistics, research, teaching, music, performance, and creative expression.
+I grew into someone who moves across disciplines with purpose: economics, statistics, research, teaching, and communication.
 My path through high school in the United States, undergraduate study at UNLV, and graduate training in quantitative economics gave me more than credentials.
 It gave me a way of thinking grounded in rigor, curiosity, communication, and a strong belief that analytical work should stay connected to human lives.
-This page tells that story through the experiences, education, and roles that shaped me.

 Education